rspamd/rspamd.com/doc/modules/url_redirector.md

 # URL redirector module

 This module provides a hook for [RBL]({{ site.baseurl }}/doc/modules/rbl.html) module to resolve redirects.
-To enable this module one should add a `redirector_hosts_map` option to the RBL module's configuration, for example by adding the following to `local.d/rbl.conf`:
+To enable this module one should add a `redirector_hosts_map` option to the module's configuration, i.e. by adding the following to `local.d/url_redirector.conf`:
 ~~~ucl
 redirector_hosts_map = "${LOCAL_CONFDIR}/local.d/maps.d/redirectors.inc";
 ~~~